jrosen48/utk-homepage/content/post/2020-07-05-take-a-break.md

 tried to make sense of things.
 My parents eventually left (for Michigan - where things had finally become better), and, we had a few quiet weeks.
 It was a weird combination of a sweet time with a stressful national and international catastrophe.
-Somewhere in between all of this, I sent our book to our publisher and finished revisions for a long worked on article.
+Somewhere in between all of this, my co-authors and I sent our book to our publisher and finished revisions for a long worked on article.

 Then, George Floyd was murdered, and a personal period of learning, discussion, and the beginning of action.
 My wife began a pretty intense summer course schedule for her